Contents

 What are the major changes in the Spring Budget 2024?

-The major changes in the Spring Budget 2024 include a reduction in National Insurance rates, introduction of a “British ISA,” extension of the Growth Guarantee Scheme, increase in the VAT registration threshold, and measures to address the cost of living crisis.
+The big changes in the 2024 Spring Budget are a reduction in National Insurance, a new “British ISA”, the Growth Guarantee Scheme, increased VAT threshold and measures to tackle the cost of living crisis.

 How will the National Insurance adjustments benefit workers?